Landau-Lifschitz magnets: exact thermodynamics and transport

-\paragraph{\textbf{Thermodynamics of integrable models.---}} We briefly introduce the setting of TBA and define thermodynamic state functions (for more details, see SM \cite{suppmat} or the standard literature \cite{takahashi2005thermodynamics}).
-Individual modes (excitations) are assigned a type (species) index ``$I$".
-The associated (bare) energy and momentum are denoted by $e_I(\lambda)$ and $p_I(\lambda)$ respectively, conveniently parametrized in terms of the rapidity $\lambda$.
-In spin chains, an excitation of type $I$ carries $m_I$ quanta of magnetization relative to the ferromagnetic vacuum.
-On the other hand, the two degrees of freedom of classical magnetic solitons (e.g. magnetization and velocity) take \emph{continuous} values.
-For compactness, we introduce an implicit notation for the scalar product $a_{I}\circ b_{I}$ and convolution $a_{I}\star b_{I}$, evaluated over the rapidity domain for any two quantities $a_{I}$ and $b_{I}$ ascribed to specie $I$, while simultaneously adopting summation over all the repeated indexes $I$ (integration when $I$ has a continuous range, see SM \cite{suppmat} for details).
-We specialize our study to grand-canonical equilibrium ensembles with partition sum $Z(\beta,\mu) \equiv \int \dd \Omega\,e^{-\beta H+\mu (M^{3}-M^3_\text{vac})}$ (normalized by $Z(0,0)=1$), where $M^3_\text{vac}$ denotes the average of $M^3$ in the ferromagnetic vacuum and $\dd \Omega$ is the phase-space volume element.
+\paragraph{\textbf{Thermodynamics of integrable models.---}} We first briefly introduce the setting of TBA and define thermodynamic state functions (for more details, see SM \cite{suppmat} or the literature \cite{takahashi2005thermodynamics}).
+Individual modes (excitations) are assigned a type (or specie) index ``$I$".
+The associated (bare) energy and momentum are denoted by $e_I(\lambda)$ and $p_I(\lambda)$ respectively, conveniently parametrized in terms of the rapidity variable $\lambda$.
+In spin chains, a type-$I$ excitation carries $m_I$ quanta of magnetization (relative to the ferromagnetic vacuum).
+In classical magnets, the two degrees of freedom of classical solitons (e.g. magnetization and momenta) take \emph{continuous} values.
+For compactness, we introduce an implicit notation for the scalar product $a_{I}\circ b_{I}$ and convolution $a_{I}\star b_{I}$, evaluated over the rapidity domain for any two quantities $a_{I}$ and $b_{I}$ ascribed to specie $I$, while simultaneously adopting the summation convention in the case of repeated index $I$ (i.e. integration in the case of $I$ having a continuous range, see SM \cite{suppmat} for details).